jensen-frontend-2024/exercise-react-caffe-retro/README.md

 - Every background image should cover its entire section.
 - The website should have as many semantic elements as possible.
 - The menu should be fixed to the top of the window at all time.

+When you are familiar with concept of props, try to create components that you can reuse, but change the props that you pass down.
+For instance:

+- Create ONE component for a section and let it accept props.
+- Create ONE component for the red boxes, and have some props passed down to it.
+- Create ONE component for the links at the top, but let it accept props in order to change the content.

+The black boxes are a little but harder but you will figure a nice solution out.